fataik1/fataik1.github.io/_posts/2020-04-27-jain-university.md

 ## Data Evaluation

 I found my data off the website  [Kaggle](https://www.kaggle.com/benroshan/factors-affecting-campus-placement).
 In this dataset, there was 215 observations and 15 columns, we use all of the columns to evaluate a student's education history and to see if they are on track to completing their masters and landing a job.
 The observations were a little low if you ask me.
 First I wanted to look at how gender compares to all of the columns.
+Here is my [github](https://github.com/fataik1/JainUniversityProject/blob/master/Updated_Jain_University_LS_DS_231_assignment.ipynb) link.

 ![project 1.png]({{site.baseurl}}/img/project 1.png)